int3ks/MPCLiveXplore-libs/README.md

 then restart and you're done

 ## BuildNDeploy
-a little tool to build the plugins on Windows WSL (build Midimapper i.e. does not work because of dependencys for that you have to use the chroot Devenv on MPC)
+a little tool to build the plugins on Windows WSL (build Midimapper DOES NOT WORK because of dependencys for that you have to use the chroot Devenv from TheKikGen on MPC)
 -open the solution in VisualStudio
 -setup the appsettings.json
 -start the WinFormsapp